knpuniversity/ansible/knpu/vagrant-ansible.md

 This will let us talk to the VM via `192.168.33.10`.

-For that to take effect, run:
+For that to take effect, step out of your VM (simply type exit) and run:

 ```terminal
 vagrant reload